Danish resistance movement: Actions

-In 1943, the movement scored a great success in rescuing all but 500 of Denmark's Jewish population of 7,000–8,000 from being sent to the Nazi concentration camps by helping transport them to neutral Sweden, where they were offered asylum.
+In 1943, the movement scored a great success in rescuing all but 500 of Denmark's Jewish population of 7,000–8,000 from being sent to the Nazi concentration camps by helping transport them to neutral Sweden, where they were given asylum.
 The Danish resistance movement has been honoured as a collective at Yad Vashem in Israel as being part of the "Righteous Among the Nations".
 They were honoured as a collective rather than as individuals at their own request.

 Another success was the disruption of the Danish railway network in the days after D-Day, which delayed the movement of German troops to France as reinforcements.

-By the end of the war, the organized resistance movement in Denmark had scored many successes.
-It is believed to have killed nearly 400 persons (the top official number is 385) from 1943 through 1945, who were Danish Nazis, informers or collaborators thought to pose a threat to the Resistance, or Danes working for the Gestapo.
+During the war, the organized resistance movement in Denmark scored many successes.
+It is believed to have killed nearly 400 (the top official number is 385) Danish Nazis, informers or collaborators thought to pose a threat to the Resistance, or Danes working for the Gestapo, from 1943 through 1945.
 The rationale behind the executions was discussed, and several accounts by participants said a committee identified targets, but no historic evidence of this system has been found.
 In the postwar period, while the killings were criticized, they were also defended by such politicians as Frode Jakobsen and Per Federspiel.

 The movement lost slightly more than 850 members in action, in prison, in Nazi concentration camps, or (in the case of 102 resistance members) executed following a court-martial.

 The Danish National Museum maintains the Museum of Danish Resistance in Copenhagen.

 Since the late 20th century, there has been more discussion about the morality of some of the killings carried out by the resistance, sparked by a TV series about the death of Jane Horney, a Danish citizen killed at sea in what Frode Jakobsen defended as an act of war.

 With the 60th anniversary of the end of the war, the issue was re-examined in two new studies: Stefan Emkjar's Stikkerdrab and Peter Ovig Knudsen's Etter drabet, "the first profound approaches into the topic."
-Both authors used veterans of the resistance movement, and covered the sometimes contingent, improvised nature of some of the actions.
+Both authors contacted veterans of the resistance movement, and covered the sometimes contingent, improvised nature of some of the actions.
 It suggested that some of the noted Bent Faurschou-Hviid (Flammen)'s executions may have been mistakenly directed by a double agent.
 Knudsen's work was adapted as a two-hour documentary film, With the Right to Kill (2003), which was shown on TV and later released in theaters.
 These works have contributed to a national discussion on the topic.

-Flame and Citron (Flammen og Citronen, 2008) is a fictionalized drama film based on historic accounts of the two prominent Danish resistance fighters, directed by Ole Christian Madsen.
+Flame and Citron (Flammen og Citronen, 2008) is a fictionalized drama film based on historic accounts of two prominent Danish resistance fighters, directed by Ole Christian Madsen.
 It portrays some of the moral ambiguity of their actions.